 1. Line a slice tin with baking paper.
 Set aside.

-2. Place sesame seeds, sunflower seeds and pepitas in a medium sized frying pan.
+2. Place sesame seeds, sunflower seeds and pepitas in a medium/large sized frying pan.

 3. Place nuts in mixer bowl.
 Chop for 6 seconds/speed 5/MC on.
 Add to the seeds in frying pan.
 Toast on medium heat for 6-8 minutes, stirring constantly to prevent burning, until sesame seeds are golden brown.